pierre-cm/galbe/docs/reference/configuration.md

 ## Configuring Galbe

-By default, Galbe automatically attempts to resolve a configuration file named `galbe.config.{js,ts}` located in the same directory as your entry file.
+By default, Galbe automatically resolves a configuration file named `galbe.config.{js,ts}` located in the same directory as your entry file.

 The configuration file should export a default object containing your settings: